Mr. Blettsworthy on Rampole Island: Composition and reception

 Like The Autocracy of Mr. Parham and The Bulpington of Blup, Mr. Blettsworthy on Rampole Island did not sell as well as Wells's earlier novels; these are now among his "least read books", according to biographer David Smith.
 In the aftermath of the publication of Mr. Blettsworthy on Rampole Island, publishers began to haggle with Wells over advances and the value of serial rights for his novels.
 Wells's friends, however, continued to praise his work; Eileen Power, for example, called the novel "absolutely first class".

+Brian Ash described the novel as an early example (the first he mentions) of psychological science fiction that was a precursor of the "inner space" genre.